Foster to Adopt in Ontario: How the CAS Pathway Actually Works

 The Ontario Court of Appeal's ruling in A.M. v.
 Valoris Pour Enfants et Adultes de Prescott-Russell confirmed that a foster-to-adopt parent should be granted party status when they are in the best position to speak to the child's daily needs and best interests.
 This is not a minor procedural point.
 Party status means you have legal standing to present evidence, cross-examine witnesses, and be represented by counsel in a proceeding that may determine whether the child you've been caring for stays in your home.

-If you have been fostering a child and the case is moving toward a permanency decision, party status is worth applying for.
-The process requires an application to the court through your own legal counsel — the CAS will not initiate this on your behalf.
+If you have been fostering a child and the case is moving toward a permanency decision, party status may be worth applying for.
+The process requires an application to the court; legal advice may help, but you should not assume the CAS will make the application for you.

 Timing and Age Considerations